Dreams reveal our true relationship with the elemental forces of nature. Are they inspiring us? Empowering us? Or are they scaring us into inaction?

 Instead I slipped into a “death by water” life that was a slow and lingering transformation.

-That dream happened ten years ago, and although I eventually made it through the transformation, I regret, at least a little, not consciously choosing death by fire.
+That dream happened over ten years ago, and although I eventually made it through the transformation, I regret, at least a little, not consciously choosing death by fire.
 I suspect I would be much further along on my path if I had.

 What is Fire Medicine